b-twice/b-api/README.md

 # b-api
 An API for me, b (brian).
-The API has grown organically and started as both an exploration into setting up  a .NET API and a need to expose data to various webb applications.
+The API has grown organically and started as both an exploration into setting up a .NET API and a need to expose data to various web applications.

 ## Stack